xbbg-org/xbbg/docs/v1-migration-plan.md

 backend-agnostic architecture using Arrow internally and narwhals for output conversion.

+**Important**: This plan must be compatible with the Rust v1 branch API, which already implements backend selection.
+The pure Python version should mirror that API so users have a consistent experience.

 ## Goals

 1. **Internal refactor**: Use Arrow as the internal data format